nicholasikiroma/TailGen/README.md

 # TailGen

 TailGen is a command-line interface (CLI) tool designed to simplify the process of generating Flask or FastAPI projects with Tailwind CSS integration.
 With TailGen, you can quickly set up a new web application project with the necessary files and directory structures, saving you time and effort in the initial setup phase.
+Checkout the [wiki]((https://github.com/nicholasikiroma/TailGen/wiki) for more details.

 ## Features